-These are divisive and volatile times.
-A mere tweet inflames the passions of millions while the click-bait media amplifies every red-hot amygdala with an Internet connection.
-We feast on a stream of extremes, hyping ourselves into a chronic state of fear.
-Anyone not in our tribe is a threat; anyone with a different opinion is evil.
-We are mired in the right now, ignorant of history, blind to the future, lacking all sense of proportion in our judgments.
-We thought that technology would save us by connecting us to each other and to all the world’s information.
-Instead, it reinforced old battlelines, created new ones, and eroded the one virtue that we need now more than ever: wisdom.
+These are volatile times.
+Fear, suspicion, and cynicism are chronic.
+A mere tweet inflames the passions of millions while click-bait “hot takes” stoke the amygdalas of everyone with an Internet connection.
+We treat those not in our tribe as threats and deem anyone with a different opinion as evil.
+Mistaking myopia for a measure, we lack all sense of proportion in our judgments.
+We are shortsighted, mired in the present, ignorant of history, and blind to the future.
+We thought that technology would save us by connecting us and the world’s information.
+Instead, it enticed our vices, encouraged our biases, and eroded the one virtue we need now more than ever: wisdom.

-A Time for Wisdom is an invitation to step outside the circus of contemporary life, to break free from its fanfare of foolishness.
-It commends a course of action towards the Good, the True, and the Beautiful, towards calm and clear moral reasoning.
-And it gives us a recipe for self-transcendence so that we—like the great sages and scientists before us—can rise above the immediacy of the moment and a taste of the numinous and the infinite.Back to Tabs
+In A Time for Wisdom, the authors show us how.
+They commend a course of action towards the Good, the True, and the Beautiful toward calm and clear moral reasoning.
+They lead us out of the circus of contemporary life and show us a path beyond our petty self-centeredness.
+By journeying along that path, we can, like the great sages and scientists before us, rise above the immediacy of the moment and partake of the numinous and the infinite.Back to Tabs

 Requesting an Exam Copy